Good Design: Grocery Stores

 Beware the cereal aisle!
 Especially if you are bringing little kids with you to the store!
 Sugary cereals targeted at children are almost always placed on lower shelves so children can more easily see them and beg their parents to buy them.

-Shelf spaces that are at eye level are highly coveted by companies who want more visual exposure for their products.
-Companies will actually pay more money so their products are on a good spot on the shelf.
-You’ll notice that expensive name brands usually have claim on prime shelf real estate, and that the cheaper no name brand products are lower down and further out of view.
+Shelf spaces at eye level are highly coveted by companies who want more visual exposure for their products.
+Companies will pay quite a bit of money for that prime shelf real estate.
+You’ll notice that expensive name brands usually have claim on this space, and that the cheaper no name brand products are further out of view.
 This is designed to maximize profit by also convincing customers that they are buying a more quality product.
-While in reality, many no name brand items are made at the same factories as similar name brand items [7].
+In reality, many no name brand items are made at the same factories as similar name brand items [7].

 Far Sides of the Store

 It is no coincidence that basically every grocery store has essential items like milk, eggs, and chicken on the sides of the store.
-It is designed that way so most shoppers have to walk the entire perimeter of the store no matter how many or how few items they plan on buying.
-And if you walk around the whole store every visit, you are more likely to run into deadly promotional items and spend more money.
+It is designed that way so most shoppers must walk the entire perimeter of the store no matter how many items they plan on buying.
+This makes shoppers more likely to run into deadly promotional items and spend more money.

 Costco has seemingly perfected this tactic.
-Costco stores are gigantic; the world’s largest Costco is currently in Salt Lake City, Utah, and the inside perimeter is estimated to be a third of a mile long [8].
-The milk is usually in a back corner of the store, so you have to walk the length of the entire store just to get milk.
-And along this lengthy journey there are free samples sprinkled throughout!
-Costco’s layout gives it the perfect opportunity to implement its free sample business tactic, which has been proven to boost sales of each sampled product by an average of 88% [9].
+Costco stores are gigantic, in fact, the world’s largest Costco is currently in Salt Lake City, Utah, and its inside perimeter is estimated to be a third of a mile long [8].
+In every Costco, the milk is in the back corner, so you must walk the length of the entire store just to get milk.
+This trek takes you past several free sample stations.
+You can't escape the sweet smell of free food, and that's exactly what Costco wants you to feel.
+Costco’s humongous layout gives it the perfect opportunity to implement its free sample business tactic, which has been proven to boost sales of each sampled product by an average of 88% [9].
 Getting tricked into spending more money never tasted so good.

 One Solution for Countless Problems

-In roller coaster engineering, along with every other sub-specialty in engineering, engineers have to implement design tactics to solve countless problems with one solution.
+In engineering, and life in general, problems don’t come alone.
+When engineers implement good design practices, they can solve countless problems with one solution.
 And that is what grocery stores are so good at.
 Things as simple as water misters, shelf organization, and free samples are commonly used to solve two problems at once: make stores more money while also making customers happy.
-So the next time you go to the store, I hope you can appreciate the incredible use of design principles while also being aware of some of the traps that grocery stores set for consumers.
+So, the next time you go to the store, I hope you can appreciate the incredible use of design principles while also being aware of some of the tactics that grocery stores use to make more money.

 Sources and Further Reading

-[2] Retail Shoppability: The Impact Of Store Atmospherics & Store Layout On Consumer Buying Patterns Priyanka Singh, Neha Katiyar, Gaurav Verma
+[2] Singh, Priyanka & Katiyar, Neha & Verma, Gaurav.
+(2014).
+Retail Shoppability: The Impact Of Store Atmospherics & Store Layout On Consumer Buying Patterns.
+3.